Virgin, Utah: Mandatory gun ownership

 In May 2000, a law was passed which required every homeowner to keep and maintain a firearm.
 This was highlighted in Michael Moore's 2002 film Bowling for Columbine.
 Exceptions to this law include "the mentally ill, convicted felons, conscientious objectors and people who cannot afford to own a gun".
 Previously the city of Kennesaw, Georgia had passed a similar law requiring gun ownership.

+Education

+Washington County School District is the area school district.